Facbook Pixel

 Learning in Concert is an in-school partnership program with the NBSO and over forty local elementary schools in southeastern Massachusetts and Rhode Island.
 It uses a concept-based arts integration model where a musical concept is explored alongside other art and academic areas that authentically share the same concept.
 The Learning in Concert program is designed as a unified, comprehensive, three-phase curriculum project spanning an entire school year.
 The program begins with an in-school, arts integrated assembly concert program, followed by individual classroom lessons partnering the NBSO Education Director with individual classroom teachers and students, primarily third graders.
 The third phase is the culminating event where students’ year-long creative work and collaborations are featured and performed at the annual Young People’s Concerts.
 More than 8,000 students will participate this year, including all second and third grade students from New Bedford Public Schools.

-Learning in Concert 2022-2023: Symmetry in Shapes and Sounds
+Learning in Concert 2025-2026: Currents in Concert

 View Past Programs